reverroser/DeliveryApp/README.md

 # Delivery App

 This is a basic concept of a food delivery app.
+[Expo link](https://expo.io/@reverroser/projects/DeliveryApp)

 ## Setup